TalentedB/Slick/Documentation.md

 ### Description
 Studium is a simple, educational programming language designed to help beginners understand **the underlying programming basics**.

-It can execute code **line-by-line**, explaining the goal of each operation.
+It is working towards a **line-by-line** execution, explaining the goal of each operation.

 ### Key Features
-- **Line-by-line explanations** for each executed statement
 - **Support variables, loops, conditionals, and functions**
 - **Educational focus:** simple syntax, ideal for students learning programming
 - **Built using:** Python + Lark (for parsing)